SyncraEngine/SyncraEngine/docs/faq.rst

 to game engines, its focus is on a flexible social VR platform—powered by many engine-like features.

-**Long answer**: Constructing a full engine may sound involved, but the scope remains manageable thanks to:
+**Long answer**: Developing a game engine is usually an involved process, but the scope remains manageable thanks to:

 - **Modular Design**: Each subsystem (rendering, audio, VR, etc.) is handled by